wnfaulkner/2023-10-26-project-2-congressional-notifications/README.md

 * AUTHENTICATION:
   * Secure log in using Google OAuth
   * Secure Create, Update, Delete operations using middleware
+  * Create & update a basic User Profile for each user, including: username & currently followed committees
 * CONGRESSIONAL COMMITTEE MEETINGS:
-  * Select from a shortlist of congressional committees (House/Senate Appropriations, House/Senate Science, Space and Technology) to 'follow'
+  * Select from a shortlist of congressional committees (House/Senate Appropriations) to 'follow'
   * Update selected committees
-  * For each selected committee, see all future meetings as soon as they are scheduled (and the user logs in)
+  * For each followed committee, see all future meetings as soon as they are scheduled (and the user logs in)
   * See a user-friendly display of each meeting's details, including meeting chamber, type, title, related committees, date, and links to hearing transcripts, documents, and videos (when available)
 * BILLS:
   * Input a congress number (defaults to current congress, 118), bill type, and search keyword to see a list of bills from that congress, of that type, and whose titles contain the keyword